 Made In 3 QT Sauce Pan

-When you’re making stock, sauce or large amounts of pasta, you’ll turn to your stockpot.
+When you’re making stock, sauce or large amounts of pasta, or boiling or steaming lobsters and crabs you’ll turn to your stockpot.
 Tall and narrow, it helps slow evaporation, allowing you to simmer things for long amounts of time without a major reduction in liquid.

 Made In 5 QT Stock Pot